faizal1n/next-js-test-app/README.md

 Router library (`lib/router.js`) has functions that can generate next-connect router object, complete with error handler
 - `createDefaultRouter` : generate next-connect router object without any middlewares

+## Database Connection
+Sequelize ORM is installed in this project as mysql database connector.
+If you want other SQL database, please change `DB_DIALECT` in the .env file according to the database and install the database javascript library.

+Sequelize directory hierarchy configurations are saved in `.sequelizerc` file.
+There are 4 components of Sequelize library in this project:

+1. `config.js` file:
+This file contains configuration setting for Sequelize.
+In this project, `logging` option is set to false.
+If `logging` option is true, every executed query will appear in terminal log

+2. Models directory
+Database table models and default connector ( `models/index.js` ) will be put in directory `models`.

+3. Migrations directory
+Database migration files, for exporting database tables from code, will be located in `database/migrations`

+4. Seeders directory
+Database seeder files, for generating default data in database tables, are in `database/seeders`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: